Skip to content

 Tacomaprobono Community Lawyers

-Provides holistic legal services, including representation, advice and education to those persons who by reason of poverty are unable to effectively access the legal system.
+Offers comprehensive legal services, including representation, advice, and education for individuals who, due to poverty, cannot effectively access the legal system.